autopkg/patgmac-recipes/README.md

 You will need to create an override that specifies your volume license serial number and optionally a unique name (such as Company-VMwareFusionDeploy).
 If needed, you could create a separate override if you have more than one VL.

-I will make an Absolute recipe for this soon as well.
+I will make a LANrev recipe for this soon as well.